-The parent entity has a USD875k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
-This is equivalent to AUD\$1.178m.
+The parent entity has a USD750k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
+This is equivalent to AUD\$0.975m.
+The timing of the payments are subject to the delivery, installation and sign off of the first MEG system.
+These activities are expected to occur from April 2018 through early calendar 2019.